Registering a death

 Police help with the media

-The police can often help you to manage your relationship with the media, particularly in the first few days after the crash or around any court case.
-A police manual called ‘Family Liaison Officer Guidance’ says police should work with you to develop a ‘media strategy’ that takes into account your views on media coverage.
-You can read this guidance at www.brake.org.uk/codes-and-standards.
+The police may be able to help you to manage your relationship with the media, particularly in the first few days after the crash or around any court case.

 You can release a photo to just one journalist or lots of journalists.
 Your police contact may be able to help.

-You are advised not to give original photos or videos to the media in case they lose them.
+You are advised not to give original photos or home videos to the media in case they lose them.
 Newsrooms can be hectic, messy places.
-The police should be able to get copies made for you.
+It is better to give a digital copy, if you can.

 Being interviewed by a journalist